-Year 11 students will be continuing their study of the UK's physical landscapes, focusing on coasts and rivers.
+Year 11 students will be continuing their study of the UK's physical landscapes focusing on coasts and rivers.
 This will include a fieldtrip to Dawlish Warren where students will learn fieldwork skills on coastal processes and management.

-Following on from our work on the natural landscapes of the UK, students will begin to explore inequality around the world in the 'Changing Economic World Topic'.
+Students have been studying the natural landscapes of the UK.
+After investigating river landscapes and coastal fieldwork last term they will be moving on to learning about inequality around the world in 'The Changing Economic World' topic.